 And so upon his death, the plaintiff sued for recovery in the Hampden County Superior Court, while his various family members argued that the claim was void for want of consideration, after which the court dismissed the suit and the matter was argued again before the Massachusetts Supreme Court.

-Here the court turned first to Chamberlain v.
-Whitford, wherein it had held that:
+Here, the court turned first to Chamberlain v.
+Whitford, where it had held that:

 “An executed and past consideration is not sufficient to support a subsequent promise.
 It is not enough to show that a service has been rendered, and that it was beneficial to the party sought to be charged, unless it was rendered at his express request, or under such circumstances that the law would imply a request.”Chamberlain v.
 Whitford